heisenburger/ws/_posts/2015-03-03-multiverses-wormholes.md

 We can’t say for sure other universes are out there, but it is super fun to think, within the confines of this model, what could be possible?

 Dark energy is a whole different story.
-Our current, well-tested, models for the universe has withstood almost a century worth of experiments☿.
+Our current, well-tested, models for the universe has withstood almost a century worth of <span id="experiments">experiments[☿](#experiments-note)</span>.
 Physicists, for the most part, trust these models to give accurate predictions.
 From what we can see in the universe, and from our calculations from our model, we can figure out how the universe on a whole should be behaving.

 It didn’t do what we expected.
 We didn’t think it would be, but measurements tell us our universe is expanding.
 Not only that, but it is expanding faster and faster as time goes on.
 For everything to work consistently, there must be some extra energy around the universe, making everything expand.
 But we can’t see it!
 So we call it ‘dark energy’.